cheee123/Rubik-classification/README.md

 <h5 align="center">*The hardware I used</h1>

 ## Results
-Below are the screenshots from RaspberryPi after power-on and warming for about 8 minutes
+Below are the screenshots from RaspberryPi after power-on and warming up for a minute

 <p align="center">
   <img src="./images/gui0.jpg" />